 How do you make chicken feeders without waste?

 Chickens are fond of spilling the feed on the floor, leading to waste.
 To avoid that, raise the feeding spout a few inches from the ground.

 That ensures they only take what fits into their mouth.
 Also, minimize the chances of perching on the feeders to scratch the feeds.

 How do you waterproof a chicken feeder?

 Gluing the joints on the outside is the best way to make DIY chicken feeders waterproof.

-Apply glue or silicone to every joint, but do not allow it to flow to the inside.
+Apply glue or silicone to every joint, however, do not allow it to flow to the inside.
 Also, you need to air the feeds until the unpleasant scent of the glue disappears.

 Can you leave chickens for a week?

 Yes, but that depends on the coop design and your feeding programs.
 First, you need to ensure you have enough feeds in the feeders to take them through the entire period.